 Hearing Solutions of North Carolina is proud to offer Cognivue cognitive testing as part of our Functional Hearing Assessment.

 Research in recent decades has established a strong connection between untreated hearing loss and cognitive decline.
-In fact, the World Health Organization names hearing loss as the most significant of the 12 major risk factors for cognitive decline.
+In fact, the World Health Organization links unaddressed hearing loss as one of the major factors for cognitive decline.

 One out of four people say they believe that nothing can be done to decrease the risk of cognitive decline and dementia.
 However, mounting research indicates that as many as 40% of cases worldwide could be prevented or delayed.
 It's imperative that more people have access to information about cognitive decline and dementia and the modifiable risk factors behind them.